0x192/Bash-Android-Debloater/README.md

 <details>
 <summary>WINDOWS</summary>

 For now, there is no USB support in the WSL.
-This means you need to install both Windows and linux plateform-tools and force using adb server.
+This means you need to install both Windows and Linux platform-tools and force the use of Windows adb server.
 - Download [android platefrom tools](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and unzip it somewhere.
 [Add the folder to your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 - [Install USB drivers of your device](https://developer.android.com/studio/run/oem-usb#Drivers)
 - Check your device is detected :